 I have a passion for beauty in art, thought, and expression, and I am constantly experimenting and learning.

-My background is eclectic, and I always find myself drawing on the whole of my experience, whether I am facilitating a discussion in the classroom, conducting an orchestra, or flying an airplane.
+My background is eclectic, and I always find myself drawing on the whole of my experience, whether I am facilitating a discussion, conducting an orchestra, or flying an airplane.

 - Education and Training